 Can I get dental implants if I have gum disease?

 A frequent questions we receive is, “can I get implants with gum disease?”
 Loss of the bone that held the teeth presents problems in the future.
 The bone is needed to hold dental implants that can be used to replace your lost teeth.
 Surgeons use CT scans to determine if there is enough bone to do implants.

-Implants can have gum disease also.
+Implants can have gingivitis or periodontitis also.
 The American Academy of Periodontology calls it peri-implantitis.
 Treatment is very similar to that for natural teeth.

 Gum problems affect your oral health and your overall health

 Gum issues have been linked to systemic diseases such as heart disease, diabetes, Alzheimer’s disease, and stroke.
 At your six month checkups and cleanings, we’ll look for signs of periodontal disease and help you take measures to prevent or reverse the condition.
 If you have periodontal problems, we’ll recommend appropriate treatments.